kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/01-intro-setup/04-app-layout.md

 ## Test in browser
 * Now we know how to share content between pages
-* Also open `React Dev Tools` to see the react app and components and their respective Properties
+* Also open `React Dev Tools` to see:
+   - The react app
+   - And the components
+   - And their respective Properties

 ### Factor out Page component
 * We currently are using: